Quirino Grandstand: Notable events

-Since 2006, every January 9, the Traslación of the replica of Black Nazarene starts at the grandstand.
+Since 2006, the January 9 Traslación of the replica of Black Nazarene starts at the Grandstand.

 SOP held a special episode celebrating GMA Network's ratings victory at the grandstand on October 10, 2004.
 Eight years later, on January 22, 2012, ASAP of the rival TV network ABS-CBN also held a special episode at the grandstand to celebrate Chinese New Year.

 The grandstand grounds were also the site of the 2010 Manila hostage crisis, which strained relations between Manila and Hong Kong for a time.

 From 2020 to 2022, during the COVID-19 pandemic, the grandstand was made as a make-shift drive-thru COVID-19 testing facility and later as a drive-thru vaccination site by the Manila city government.

 In 2024, the launch of the Bagong Pilipinas political movement took place in a venue where 3,100 attendees, including members of Congress, government employees, heads of government agencies, and P30K club members, were present.

 In February 2025, the grandstand hosted the first Waterbomb festival in the Philippines, featuring many K-pop personalities.